lisa-lumos/Airflow/03-mastering-dags.md

 In the dags folder, ".airflowignore" file specifies the dirs/files in the dags folder that Airflow should ignore.
 It scope is current dir and is subfolders.
 It is best practice to have this file.

 ## Organizing your DAGs folder
+For example, you can put your functions in "dags/functions/helpers.py", adding an empty file "dags/functions/__init__.py" and refer to it using `from functions.helpers import ...` for a dag that lives inside the "dags" folder.

 ## How the Web Server works